JanMosigItemis/fluffyj/README.md

 ```

 # Concurrency
-The package `de.itemis.mosig.fluffyj.concurrency` contains code that makes working with concurrent / asynchronous Java code more streamlined.
+The package `de.itemis.fluffyj.concurrency` contains code that makes working with concurrent / asynchronous Java code more streamlined.

 I always though that Java's concurrency API (`java.util.concurrent`) is as powerful as it is misleading at times.
 E. g. you cannot just `kill` an Executor, giving threads a meaningful name is a bit bulky and waiting on Futures or Latches needs handling of up to 4 different types of Exceptions.